cyberc0re/MoP-ATT/README.md

 - Desaturate for spells with charges non-functional.
 Will add option to disable desaturation.
 - Disabling borders requires a reload.
 - Unable to change font for timer.
+- Untested in PvP with functions such as Dampening %